 Don’t forget to pay attention to questions your clients and prospects ask you; these can be topics for your next blog post.
 Whenever someone asks a question, consider it as a topic– something other people would love to know.

 Along with creating amazing content that answers the questions and addresses the needs of your audience, you will need an attractive title to engage your ideal customer.
-Your title should be eye-catching, interesting, and show the value of your real estate blog post.
+Your title should be eye-catching, engaging, and show the value of your real estate blog post.

-While the success of real estate blogging relies on the content that you produce, you need to have a strong title if you want people to read your content in the first place.
+While the success of real estate blogging relies on the content that you produce, you need to have a secure title if you want people to read your content in the first place.
 This is why search engines love engaging blog post titles, so make sure you spend time drafting engaging titles that use power words and address the needs of your audience.